 Want a sampling kit?
-Our Sampling Kit – Soils and Solids has everything you need to take your samples for VAM Wise for Soil easily and correctly and get them to the lab in the best condition, including return express freight to the lab.
+Our Sampling Kit – Soils has everything you need to take your samples for VAM Wise for Soil easily and correctly and get them to the lab in the best condition, including return express freight to the lab.
 Don’t want a sampling kit?
 See our Sampling Instructions for how to sample, pack and send your samples to the lab.

 - Easy to understand

 - Assessing the contribution of VAM to your plants and soil

 - Detecting Long Fallow Disorder